Animal Welfare Principles

 Animal Welfare Principles for research, testing and teaching

-Replacement means that where possible we encourage and support the replacement of animal use with alternatives (e.g., cell cultures).
+Where possible an alternative to using animals must be used.
+This could include a computer model or cell culture (where animal or human cells are grown in a laboratory).
 We aim to help researchers, teachers and ethics committees know about and understand the alternatives to animal use.
 We promote recent developments in this area through our newsletters and conferences.

-Refinement aims to minimise and eliminate the suffering of animals used for research, testing and teaching.
-Good animal husbandry, ethical conduct and empathy are important if refinements are to be achieved.
+The animals should not suffer.
+At all times the health and wellbeing of animals should be a priority.
+As much as possible the animal should be able to live normally, free from any pain and suffering, throughout the research, teaching or testing process.
 ANZCCART works alongside the government, research institutions and Animal Ethics Committees to promote Refinement.
 We present regular updates on topics such as anaesthesia in research animals through our publications and conferences.
 We work alongside schools and other teaching institutions to promote awareness of animal research and encourage the use of good animal husbandry practices in all instances where animals are used for research or teaching.

 Booklets outlining examples of the application of these principles can be found here.